 I have witnessed vinegar saving not just one life, but tens and even hundreds.
 If ever I have seen anything bring life back from the brink of agonizing death, vinegar was that silver bullet.

 In 2003, a terrible drought affected most of central Argentina, the western, dry Pampas, an area the size of France of gently rolling savanna grasslands and scrub.
 Not quite the Australian Outback, but you get the idea.
-Once or twice a century, or thereabouts, the South Pacific gets colder than usual and that pushes the rain shadow of the Andes eastwards.
-In the following months, well into 2004, it rained less than in the Atacama Desert.
+We have farmed there for over a 100 years.
+Every 50 years, or thereabouts, the South Pacific gets colder than usual and cold dry winds blast up through Argentina, pushing the rain shadow of the Andes much further east.
+In the following months, well into 2004, it rained less than in the Atacama Desert, which is the one of the driest places on Earth.
 The place turned to dust, quite literally.

 People imagine that in such droughts, cows die of thirst.
 They don't.
 In most places where cattle are ranched, the drinking water for cows is extracted from a water table, or is stored in reservoirs, or is piped or whatever.
 It doesn't depend on the rain, at least in the short term.